-- ▶ Position the touch probe at a position near the first touch point outside of the circle - ▶ Select the probe direction by soft key - ▶ Probing: Press the machine START button.
+- Position the touch probe at a position near the first touch point outside of the circle - Select the probing direction or press the soft key for the automatic probing routine - ▶ Probing: Press the machine START button.
 If you are not using the automatic probing routine, you need to repeat this procedure.
-After the third probing operation, you can have the TNC calculate the center (four touch points are recommended). - ► Terminate the probing procedure and switch to the evaluation menu: Press the EVALUATE soft key - ▶ Datum: Enter the coordinates of the datum and confirm your entry with the SET DATUM soft key, or write the values to a table (see "Writing measured values from the touch probe cycles in a datum table", page 436, or see "Writing measured values from the touch probe cycles in the preset table", page 437) - ► To terminate the probe function, press the END soft key After the probing procedure is completed, the TNC displays the current coordinates of the circle center and the circle radius PR.
+After the third probing operation, you can have the TNC calculate the center (four touch points are recommended) - ► Terminate the probing procedure and switch to the evaluation menu: Press the EVALUATE soft key - ▶ Datum: Enter the coordinates of the datum and confirm your entry with the SET DATUM soft key, or write the values to a table (see "Writing measured values from the touch probe cycles in a datum table", page 458, or see "Writing measured values from the touch probe cycles in the preset table", page 459) - ► To terminate the probe function, press the END soft key After the probing procedure is completed, the TNC displays the current coordinates of the circle center and the circle radius PR.